What Types of Activities Will My Child Do?

 GAMES

-In addition to educational games, my tutoring style allows for games purely for fun!
-We’ll play super quick rounds of games throughout the session in order to provide motivation, reward effort, and provide a well-deserved break in order to refocus on the next activity.
+BUT…due to the intense work and mental effort that I require of students, my tutoring style does allow for quick games purely for fun!
+We’ll play super speedy rounds of games throughout the session to provide motivation, reward effort, and give a well-deserved break in order to refocus on the lesson.
+I have dozens of lightning-fast games that will delight your child without wasting too much precious instructional time.

-HOMEWORK: Homework may include the reading of books, poems, or targeted reading passages, practice with high-frequency words, games to play, and/or practice with a spelling pattern.
+Homework may include the reading of books, poems, or targeted reading passages, practice with high-frequency words, games to play, and/or practice with a spelling pattern.
 Daily reading is key to becoming a strong, fluent, and confident reader.
+Frequency is more important than duration.
 Please make the time to read with your child often.
+Tutoring once a week is not enough!
 Home practice with the skills learned in sessions will help your child improve more quickly and is vital to their success.

 HIGH-FREQUENCY WORDS: (AKA: “SIGHT WORDS“)